Mkultr730/myNews/README.md

 # myNews

-This repository was made with the purpose of having an overview of the Ionic components and their operation.
+Personal application to view and save news.
+This application was made using [NewsAPI](https://newsapi.org/).

 ## Setup